Search

 Harvest Tips:

 Snip the stems with garden scissors when cucumbers are 8 - 12" long for slicing varieties (36" long on Asian types).
 Harvesting frequently encourages more production.
 Pick daily to prevent fruit from becoming too large.
-Over ripe cucumbers will have a bitter taste.
+Over-ripe cucumbers will have a bitter taste.

-ALS – Alternaria Leaf Spot
+ALS – Angular Leaf Spot

 Ccu – Scab